 Let’s begin by asking what we are.
 We are dust of the earth molded into a being that can serve as the image of God in the world.
 Genesis 2 tells about God fashioning us from clay to be his idol in the world, his representative to the rest of creation.
 But we are not a dumb idol.
 God breathed into us the breath of life.
 So we are a body with breath, with spirit.
 The Hebrew ruach, the Greek pneuma, and the Latin spiritus all refer to breath, wind, spirit—like the breath/wind/spirit of God that moved over the pre-created chaos and brought creation into being.
 This is not the same as “soul,” for which the Greek word is psyche.
 (We get “psychology” from psyche.)

 Humans have had a disinclination to see the body as our real selves and this has affected Christian thought.
 Ancient Christians struggled against Gnosticism, which regarded matter (including the body) as evil.
-Christians maintained the goodness of God’s creation and of the human body and affirmed the resurrection of the body.
-But Neo-Platonism saw the physical body as the container of the soul and many Christian thinkers of late antiquity were influenced by this philosophy.
+Christians maintained the goodness of God’s creation and of the human body and affirmed the resurrection of the body, but were influenced by strains of Hellenistic philosophy.
+Neo-Platonism saw the physical body as the container of the soul and many Christian thinkers of late antiquity were influenced by this philosophy.
 The soul has been the object of spiritual interest ever since, although there is little information about souls in the Bible.

 But God doesn’t want to lose his creatures.
-So God overcomes evil by the atoning sacrifice of his Son for the sins of the world, and destroys death in the resurrection of Jesus the Christ.
-The dead will be raised.
+So God overcomes death in the resurrection of Jesus the Christ.
+The dead will be raised bodily.
 As in Ezekiel’s vision of the dry bones, the breath comes back into our restored bodies, and the mind and body praise and serve God eternally in a new creation.
 Our soul, our personality, is in God’s keeping (that’s why we think of the soul “going to heaven” at death).
 Our soul is restored to our recreated resurrection bodies so that we remain who we were.
 (See my Frank Answer About Going to Heaven.)

 From our standpoint as the living, it seems like a long time between death and resurrection.
 But from the standpoint of the departed, we are raised “in an instant, in the twinkling of an eye,” since there is no consciousness in death.
 It’s like falling asleep and the next thing you know you are awake.
 Christians have spoken of “sleeping in Jesus” while they await the resurrection.